 Where To Seek Mental Health Help And Treatment

 Even though mental illness is epidemic in the United States, accessing mental health care can be challenging.
-This information can help you navigate services and get help.
+If you're unsure how to seek mental health care, this information can help you navigate services and get help.

 Approximately 1 in 5 adults in the U.S. experiences mental illness in a given year.
 And, even though mental illness is epidemic in the United States, accessing mental health care can be challenging.
-This information can help you navigate services and get help.
+If you are unsure where to get mental health support, this information can help you navigate services and get help.

 What is mental illness?